jawahar-shazab/docs/docs/api.md

 PATCH /v1/schedules/:scheduleId
 ```

-Updates the details of a specific schedule.
+This API updates the details of a specific schedule.
+Modifications can include changing the schedule's timing, associated tasks, or configuration parameters.

 #### 7.Delete Schedule